D3strukt0r/votifier-client-php/README.md

 The full documentation can be found on https://votifier-client-php-docs.manuele-vaccari.ch/

-The full API documentation can be found on https://d3strukt0r.github.io/votifier-client-php/api/

 ### Prerequisites

 What things you need to install the software and how to install them